Jackson Guitars: 1990s–present

 The 1990s brought changes in musical trends.
 While still making the high-end American-made products, brands like Jackson began producing inexpensive, Asian-made versions of their staple designs in an effort to make their products more accessible to lower-end buyers.

+Guitars made for Jackson by Chushin Japan could be of particularly high quality.
+An example the King V Pro Dave Mustaine signature model was equipped with the same pickups, hardware and materials as the Ontario Jackson Shop version.